An Age of Wonders

 The second panel is the phonograph scene of amazement expressed by the parents while the young boy plays with his dog.

-Panel from 1912 cartoon by John T. McCutcheon
+Panel from 1912 cartoon by John T. McCutcheon.

 It's a good reminder that wonders are replaced by new wonders and new generations take for granted what amazed a previous generation and often call early versions of those wonders antiques.